kattni/pyohio_2018_cp/README.md

 locally.
 To do this, install `git` and clone the repo to your machine using `git clone https://github.com/kattni/pyohio_2018_cp` to create a directory containing the contents of the repo.

-If you choose to clone the repo locally, please do a `git pull` on this cloned repository either *in the evening of Saturday July 28 or in the morning of Sunday July 29*.